petazeta/youronlineshop/README.md

 ## Skins

 Y.O.S. system have layouts files that can be modified.
-You can find thise files at layouts folder.
+You can find these files at layouts folder.

 ## Extensions